-- 2.1.4.1 The methods and responsibility for handling and investigating the cause and resolution of complaints from customers and authorities, arising from products manufactured or handled on site, shall be documented and implemented. - 2.1.4.2 Trends of customer complaint data shall be investigated and analyzed by personnel knowledgeable about the incidents. - 2.1.4.3 Corrective action shall be implemented based on the seriousness of the incident and as outlined in 2.5.3. - 2.1.4.4 Records of customer complaints and their investigations shall be maintained.
+- 2.1.4.1 The methods and responsibility for handling and investigating the cause and resolution of complaints from customers and authorities, arising from products handled on site, shall be documented and implemented. - 2.1.4.2 Trends of customer complaint data shall be investigated and analyzed by personnel knowledgeable about the incidents. - 2.1.4.3 Corrective action shall be implemented based on the seriousness of the incident and as outlined in 2.5.3. - 2.1.4.4 Records of customer complaints and their investigations shall be maintained.

 Customer complaints provide an important measure of how well the SQF System is performing.
-By accurately recording customer complaint types, a supplier can objectively measure changes in their management system and show improvements in a process.
-Customer complaints may also show trends that have not been identified during processing and normal process control checks.
-The SQF Code, edition 7 requires the supplier to implement a procedure for resolving customer complaints.
+By accurately recording customer complaint types, a site can objectively measure changes in their management system and show improvements in a process.
+Customer complaints may also show trends that have not been identified during operational control checks.
+The SQF Code requires the site to implement a procedure for resolving customer complaints.
 The procedure shall outline the methods used and identify responsibilities for ensuring complaints are investigated and appropriate action is taken.

-Although this is not a mandatory element, it is extremely unusual for suppliers NOT to have any customer complaints.
+Although this is not a mandatory element, it is extremely unusual for sites NOT to have any customer complaints.

-The supplier shall develop a procedure showing how customer complaints are received, investigated and responded to and the methods used to investigate complaint trends.
+The site shall develop a procedure showing how customer complaints are received, investigated and responded to and the methods used to investigate complaint trends.